omt66/angular2-final-ts-webpack/README.md

 ### Install

-First of all, clone this in your local system.
+First of all, clone this in your local system and install the required npm modules.

 ```sh
 npm i webpack typings typescript -g